vercel-solutions/nextjs16-conf-workshop/README.md

-# Next.js 16 Caching Migration Workshop
+# Next.js 16 + Cache Components Migration Workshop

-Welcome to the Next.js 16 workshop!
-Learn how to migrate from Next.js 15 to Next.js 16's new caching features.
+Welcome to the Next.js 16 + Cache Components workshop!
+Learn how to migrate from Next.js 15 to Next.js 16's new caching features with cache components.

 ## Prerequisites